acvgo/nvim/README.md

 ### Requires
-Neovim >= 0.9 (current config testing w/ 0.10.4)
+Neovim >= 0.11 (current config testing w/ 0.11.1)
 Git >= 2.19.0
 For treesitter, you'll need a c compiler but if you are building neovim from source, you'll already have this.
-(fzf - Fuzzy Finder is the replacement for telescope so this really should be considered required)
+(fzf - Fuzzy Finder is the replacement for telescope so this really should be considered required.
+However, if you are
+using Copilot, it requires telescope still.)

 ### Recommended